karacaltan/PDFMerger/README.md

 Python 3.7.x

 ### Try it out
-Put your PDF files to the directory `input`
+Create a directory called `input` and place your PDF files in it.

 It is recommended to install a virtual environment.
 Create and activate the virtual environment